haddocking/haddocking.github.io/covid/index.md

 In addition the screening against the main protease we docked the virtual libray against the RNA dependent RNA polymerase (RdRp) as well.
-We used a truncated from of PDB 3entry [1R4L](https://www.rcsb.org/structure/1R4L) for the docking and the same compound conformers as for the Mpro screening.
+We used a truncated from of PDB entry [1R4L](https://www.rcsb.org/structure/1R4L) for the docking and the same compound conformers as for the Mpro screening.

 #### Screening results